Efficiency of the Price Formation Process in Presence of High Frequency Participants: a Mean Field Game analysis: Mean Field Games: a quick introduction

 In $N$-player stochastic differential games, each player $i$ optimizes her value function $u_i$, depending upon every individual states of agents (including herself).
 The equilibrium is then characterized by a complex system of coupled differential equations. \\ In a Mean Field Game, the $N$ value functions become a single value function $\mathcal{U}$ depending upon the the state $s$ of a generic player and the density $x$ of the continuum.\\ The MFG equilibrium is then characterized by a {\it master equation} verified by $\mathcal{U}$.
 The master equation is in general very tricky and mathematically challenging.
 Their is a natural classification of cases in term of risk structure. \begin{itemize} \item Individual risk: in this case, the stochasticity of each player's dynamic is independent of each other.
 This particular case was firstly introduced.
 A major simplification is that the value function does not depend on the density $x$, but only on the state $s$.
 Consequently the master equation reduces to a system of two coupled partial differential equations having a forward-backward structure.
 The dynamic of the collectivity is deterministic. \item Shared risk: here the only risk that agents face is common to all of them.
 When agent's space $S$ is finite (that is $x:= (x_1, ..., x_M)$), then the value function can be discretized

 This class of cases have been deeply investigated and is referred to as the case of {\it monotone systems} (see \cite{PLL_CDF}).
 The monotone system takes the following form:

 where

-We will see later that our order book model falls into this class of MFG.\\ Note that there is also a time dependent version of (\ref{eq:MFGsyst}) with a time derivative term added. \item Mix models: some classes of cases that mix both shared and individual risks are needed for economic modeling (e.g. for solving the Krussel-Smith problem \cite{citeulike:6055723}). \end{itemize}
+We will see later the PDE of our orderbook model falls into this class of MFG.\\ Note that there is also a time dependent version of (\ref{eq:MFGsyst}) with a time derivative term added. \item Mix models: some classes of cases that mix both shared and individual risks are needed for economic modeling (e.g. for solving the Krussel-Smith problem \cite{citeulike:6055723}). \end{itemize}